Semrush helps you:

 These ideas don’t usually show up in the calendar itself because they’re not scheduled yet.

-But you do need to do a “brain dump” of these ideas so you don’t lose them (or let them distract you from content that’s almost ready to go).
+But you do need to “brain dump” these ideas so you don’t lose them (or let them distract you from content that’s almost ready to go).

-There are tools out there that exist specifically for creating, managing, and collaborating on your content calendar.
+Some tools exist specifically for creating, managing, and collaborating on your content calendar.

-Depending on how much content you publish and how big your team is, you may want to invest in content calendar software.
+Depending on how much content you publish and your team’s size, you may want to invest in content calendar software.

 Here are some great options to try.